 Recent stories of climbing the skyscrapers and dangling from them for the sake of a shot got me thinking.
 It’s been a while since we published these stories, and the question of safety during the shoot is still stuck in my head.
 I’d really love to hear your opinion on this topic, as well as your experiences.

 I love urban exploring and shooting abandoned locations.
-I enjoy getting together with other photographers, visit these places and take photos with them.
+I enjoy getting together with other photographers, visiting these places and taking photos with them.
 This is what I did in March 2011, when I got together with a young photographer from my hometown and we went shooting an abandoned cold store.
 And although it was March, it was freezing cold and the city was covered in snow.

 Just like the reckless photographer and model I mentioned above, we were also pretty young.
 I was 22, and he was around 19 if I remember well.
 Young, dumbass kids attracted to urban exploring.
 However, there was an important difference between us.
 I’ve always been cautious and taken care of my safety.
 The same thing could not be said for him.
 Still, we got together and the adventure began.